pluskal-lab/MassSpecGym/README.md

 - [ ] Testing API.
 - [ ] Optimize de novo evaluation metrics to run in parallel by workers initialized in the corresponding pl.Module constructor
 - [ ] Link to documentation.
-- [ ] Link to Papers With Code leaderboard.
+- [ ] Link to Papers With Code leaderboard (requires url to paper).